Making Tax Digital (MTD)

 Here are the Making Tax Digital deadlines:

-- April 2019: VAT-registered businesses with a taxable turnover above the VAT threshold of £85,000 need to keep digital records and submit digital VAT returns using compatible software.
-Some ‘more complex’ businesses were given a six-month deferral (read more below)
+- April 2019: VAT registered businesses with a taxable turnover above the VAT threshold of £85,000 need to keep digital records.
+Submit digital VAT returns using compatible software.
+Some ‘more complex’ businesses were given a six-month deferral (read more below).

-- April 2022: MTD will be compulsory for businesses with a turnover below the £85,000 VAT threshold
+- April 2022: Making Tax Digital VAT software will be compulsory for businesses with a turnover below the £85,000 VAT threshold.

-- April 2023: MTD will apply to taxpayers who file Income Tax Self Assessments for business or property income of more than £10,000 a year
+- April 2024: MTD will apply to taxpayers who file income tax Self Assessments for business or property income of more than £10,000 a year.
+A self-employed MTD pilot will begin in in April 2022.